juanmcasillas/dosprint/README.md

 ### print.py

 `print.py` is the script that helps converting the raw files to pdf files.
-Support EPSON language, and Poscript files.
+Support EPSON language, and Postcript files.
 Also scans the pdf for empty pages, and remove them from the output.
 Support multi page PDFS.

 ```
 usage: print.py [-h] [-v] [-l] [-p] [-g] [-m MODE] input [input ...]